-Assessors act as the on-site independent consultants of the Accreditation Council and the Division of Criminal Justice Services to an agency seeking accreditation or reaccreditation.
-The primary responsibility of assessors is to determine if the agency is in compliance with all applicable program standards.
+Assessors act as independent consultants of the Law Enforcement Accreditation Council (the Council) and the Division of Criminal Justice Services (DCJS) to an agency seeking accreditation or reaccreditation.
+The primary responsibility of assessors is to determine if the agency is in compliance with program standards.
 Once the on-site assessment has been completed, assessors document their findings and recommendations so that the Accreditation Council can make an informed decision about whether to grant accreditation.

 There are three types of assessor positions; assessor, team leader and compliance auditor.
 All three review agency procedures and supporting documentation to assure that each standard has been addressed in an appropriate manner.
-A team leader is also responsible for coordinating the assessment process.
-A team leader will make assignments, supervise other assessors, and serve as the team's contact person with the Division and the law enforcement agency being assessed.
-A team leader also advises the chief executive officer of the team's findings prior to leaving the agency and prepares a report on the assessment team's findings for review by the Division and Accreditation Council.
-A team leader may be summoned before the council to present the team's findings.
+A team leader is different from the assessor in that he or she is responsible for coordinating the assessment process by making assignments, supervising the other assessors, and serving as the team's contact person with DCJS and the law enforcement agency being assessed.
+A team leader also advises the chief law enforcement officer of the team's findings prior to leaving the agency and prepares a report on the assessment team's findings for review by DCJS and the Council.
+A team leader may be summoned before the Council to present the team's findings.